 So in total, expect to spend around $1,100-1,200+ for the entire thing if you're going with the more affordable tours.

 For our ILP volunteers — you have a lot of options for amazing things to do on your vacations while you're in Uganda and the best part is you get to decide.
-If the price of gorilla trekking is too expensive for you, there are other really rad things you can do that cost less (like hang out at this lake, go on a safari to spot giraffe and elephants, raft the Nile, and abseil down a waterfall).
+If the price of gorilla trekking is too expensive for you, there are other really rad things you can do that cost less (like hang out at this lake, go on a safari to spot giraffe and elephants and abseil down a waterfall).
 But if you can swing the price and this has been a major dream of yours, I say this is the best time for you to do it!
 ILP volunteers in Uganda are required to travel in groups of at least 4, so just talk to everyone in your group and if there are a few other people who also want to do the trek too, then you're set.

 One fun fact to know is that each country determines what their gorilla permit is.
 At this time, it costs a little over twice as much to go trekking in Rwanda as it does in Uganda.
 So, just another reason why our volunteers in Uganda are so lucky to get that price if they decide to go!

 You can visit Bwindi anytime through the year, but there is a high and low season.
 Most tourists like coming from June to September and December to February, but if you come during other months you might be able to get a better deal on your tour since there's less demand.

 Learn more about signing up to volunteer in Uganda